If you have an active Facebook Page and engaged supporters, it may be time to start thinking about fundraising for your cause.

 Next, open the Social Actions section of your account and click the green Create Action button at the top.

-Find Donations in the list and then click the Create button.
+Find Donations in the list of social actions and click the Create button.

-This will open the action Editing screen, where you'll need to add your call-to-action, description, and image.
+This will open the action Editing screen, where you'll add your call-to-action, description, and image.

 At the bottom of the page, you’ll find a place to set up your donation form and buttons.
 Toggle on the donation option and fill in the information, as you see here:

 And that's it!
-Now you’re ready to share your own donation action and start accepting donations.
+Now you’re ready to create and share your own donation action and start accepting donations on Facebook!

 For a handy list of tried-and-true tips for crafting an effective fundraising action, visit our donation best practices guide.